-Hong Kong Police Move To Arrest 'Umbrella Movement' Organizers
+Hong Kong Police Arrest 'Umbrella Movement' Pro-Democracy Organizers

 Leaders of the large and unprecedented pro-democracy protests that roiled parts of Hong Kong in 2014 have been told to report to police on charges of causing a public nuisance, in an apparent crackdown that comes one day after Hong Kong selected a new chief executive.